AsahiLinux/docs/SW:Hypervisor.md

+# Running macOS under the m1n1 hypervisor

+You can run either a development kernel obtained from Apple, in which case you will have debug symbols, or use the stock kernel found in a macOS install.

-# Getting the macOS development kernel and creating the kernelcache
+## Getting the macOS development kernel and creating the kernelcache

 1. Create a macOS developer account (requires an icloud account.
 2. Download the Mac OS Kernel Debug Kit (KDK) from Apple: https://developer.apple.com/download/more/, it should match your Mac OS version.